gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

 At `(3)` we use a variable name to member of our json object to display all of them in a loop.

 Notice my choice of words here: We dereference the variable name.
 The name of the variable become some sort of a pointer.
-When the name of the variable is auto generated, then a variable containing that name is our only way to reference to that variable.
+When the name of the variable is auto generated, then a variable containing that name is our only way to reference that variable.

 If we continue with this analogy, `dependency-member` is some sort of a pointer to member of our object.

 The CMake JSON library has been tweaked a bit to generate variables with this structure.

 ## 2. Looking For Existing Libraries